40 Specific Member Engagement Tactics Any Organization Can Use

 One popular approach is to offer them exclusive travel discounts.
 Last year, nearly 1 in 5 travelers expected their travel expenses to be the biggest splurge of the year.
 And with so much money and emotions invested in travel plans, people are constantly on the lookout for the best deals out there.
 This presents a fantastic opportunity for your organization to swoop in and be the hero, providing incredible travel discounts with just a click of a button.

 Another exciting idea is to hold registration contests or random giveaways for your active members.
 Imagine the thrill of winning theme park tickets, a luxurious hotel stay, or even a jaw-dropping vacation package.
 These high-value prizes will surely entice and excite your members, making them feel even more connected to your organization.

 - Constant, Valuable Touchpoints

-Frequency, like price, is only an issue in the absence of value.
-If your content is good and valuable to members, you can send thirty emails a day if you so choose (please don't).
-If all you're doing is upselling or asking for more money, then you're going to see members churn or at least unsubscribe from your communications.
+Frequency, like price, is only a problem if you're not providing value.
+If your content is top-notch and valuable to members, you could send thirty emails a day if you really wanted to (but please, don't go that far).
+However, if all you're doing is constantly upselling or asking for more money, then you can expect members to churn or at least unsubscribe from your communications.

 - Share Member Stories with Media